dashabushik1/Selenium-WebDriver-TestNG-Framework/README.md

 * The description of the UI part in the code should be performed using the Page Object pattern
 * Run tests with Chrome browser support
-* Use the WebDriver Manager library
+* Use the WebDriver Manager library.
+The library allows you to automatically download the web driver of the desired version and not attach the file to the repository.
 * The main actions in the test should be accompanied by logging using any logger of your choice (Log4j or any other)

 ### **Project components**